Click on a question or topic to reveal more information

 - Moving Guthrie furniture and climbing in or on the window boxes is strictly prohibited.

-To inquire about a professional or commercial shoot in the Guthrie or Sea Change, including architectural and fashion photography, filmmakers and production companies: please contact Seena Hodges in the Communications office at email@example.com.
+To inquire about a professional or commercial shoot in the Guthrie or at Sea Change, including architectural and fashion photography, filmmakers and production companies: please e-mail email@example.com.
+Please note that all professional or commercial shoots generally require a 30 day notice.

 Why isn't that blue passage over South 2nd Street a skyway?